fadeoutsoftware/WASDI/docs/PythonCookbook/SearchS3Images.rst

 .. code-block:: python

     # Create the Bounding Box Object: usually you will take if from the parameters
     oBBox = wasdi.getParameter("BBOX", None)

     # If it is null we show here how to initialize manually
     if oBBox is None:
         oBBox = {"northEast": {}, "southWest": {}}
         oBBox["northEast"]["lat"] = 20.1
         oBBox["northEast"]["lng"] = 44.4
         oBBox["southWest"]["lat"] = 19.3
         oBBox["southWest"]["lng"] = 43.2

     # Set Start Date getting the parameter from parameters file, fallbacks to 2023-01-01 if value is not specified
     sStartDate = wasdi.getParameter("START_DATE", "2023-01-01")
     # Set End Date getting the parameter from parameters file, fallbacks to 2023-01-10 if value is not specified
     sEndDate = wasdi.getParameter("END_DATE", "2023-01-10")

     # Start Search S3 Images using the automatic provider selection
-   aoProductsFoundArray = wasdi.searchEOImages("S3", sDateFrom=sStartDate, sDateTo=sEndDate, sProvider="AUTO", oBoundingBox=oBBox)
+    aoProductsFoundArray = wasdi.searchEOImages("S3", sDateFrom=sStartDate, sDateTo=sEndDate, sProvider="AUTO",
+                                                oBoundingBox=oBBox)

     # The result is an array of Objects.
 Each Object is a Dictionary.

     # If we have results
     if len(aoProductsFoundArray) > 0:

-      # We loop on the results and log files reporting land surface temperature
-      for oImage in aoFound:
-         if "SL_2_LST" in oImage["fileName"]:
-           wasdi.wasdiLog("Found LST file: " + sFileName)
+        # as an example, let's print the filename of the first product we found
+        wasdi.wasdiLog(f'{aoProductsFoundArray[0]["fileName"]}')

 What it does: